Blendify/blender-manual/blender_docs/manual/render/blender_render/lighting/lamps/lighting_rigs.rst

 the untextured unmaterialized sphere seems to come out at you.
 There are multiple thesis on this rig, and you will use one of two:

-- Studio - used in a real studio to film in front of a green screen or backdrop.
+- Studio: Used in a real studio to film in front of a green screen or backdrop.
   Use this rig when you are rendering your CG objects to alpha into the scene so that the lighting on the actors *and* your CG objects is the same.
-- Standard - used in real life to light actors on a set, and gives some backlighting to highlight the sides of actors, making them stand out more and giving them depth.
+- Standard: Used in real life to light actors on a set, and gives some backlighting to highlight the sides of actors, making them stand out more and giving them depth.